 The recent scandal over the Amazon First Novel Award is a case in point.
 Author Madeleine Thien was shocked to discover that as a judge she had supposedly helped the panel choose the short-listed books for the award.
 In her March 12th article in the National Post (http://arts.nationalpost.com/2013/03/12/madeleine-thien-on-transparency/), Thien explains: “When the shortlist was released on February 27, three of the four jurors had not read these books (or any other first novels).
 We were, however, apparently in agreement that these were the best ones published in Canada in 2012.
 I’m pretty sure I’ve not even held some of these books in my two hands.”
 I’ve been saying for years now that literary awards are so arbitrary a process that they have little, if anything, to do with literary excellence.
 The Amazon award fiasco strongly suggests what many have long suspected, that such awards are mostly marketing tools for publishers and retailers.
 Though of course authors benefit too.

-Canadian poet Linda Rogers, poet laureate for the City of Victoria, has said that the problem began in poetry when the word ‘career’ was introduced to the milieu.
+Canadian poet Linda Rogers, a former poet laureate for the City of Victoria, has said that the problem began in poetry when the word ‘career’ was introduced to the milieu.
 As with so much else in 21st century society, where everything is broken down into industrialist notions of utility vs. non-utility, making poetry a ‘career’ ultimately cheapens its historic role in society.
 Not to say that poets shouldn’t be as decently compensated as any professional for their work.
 But when the emphasis shifts from speaking truth to power to scoring career points, something is wrong.
 Poets traditionally saw themselves as shamans and social activists providing vital feedback to their societies.
 The ancient Celtic bards were actually feared by kings for their ability to satirize the foibles and crimes of the elite.
 And imagine—in a pre-technological age—being able to conjure armies and mountains in the air with nothing but words.
 Pure magic.
 As Irving Layton so aptly observed back in the 1970s, “poets have traded their crown of thorns to become entertainers.”
 From the point of view of the political establishment, transforming poetry from a calling to a career is the best thing that could possibly have happened.

 Awards have proliferated like the proverbial spring daisies over the past 30-40 years.
 But does this actually foster excellence?
 While it may in some cases, I would argue that overall, it does not.
 What it may really foster is a literary hierarchy that mirrors capitalist hierarchy, with a writer’s ability to publish determined by status and fame rather than merit.
 Intentionally or not, it reinforces a system of rank and privilege based on an arbitrary process of judgment.
 Very much as the financial class structure determines the options available to individuals within it.
 As the Biblical proverb puts it, “He who has little, more will be taken away; he who has more will be given more…”